Thomas-Nguyen12/NewsApplication/README.md

 ### Objectives

-I plan on:
-- Creating an ML model based on arvix data (listed below) to classify human-written and A.I-generated news articles.
+1. Creating an ML model based on arvix data (listed below) to classify human-written and A.I-generated news articles.
-- Creating ML models to multilabel-classify news articles under news categories.
+2. Creating ML models to multilabel-classify news articles under news categories.

 Note that: This project is **still in progress** and the documentation is not yet complete